Skip to main content

 4. To view a flaw within a source file, select a flaw.
 The source file opens in a tab and the line of code where the flaw exists is underlined red.
 If there are suggested fixes for the flaw, to the right of the line of code, you see Veracode fix available.

-5. To view a description of a flaw and the available remediation actions you take to fix it, in the FLAWS IN MY CODE view, select View flaw details vs-code-flaw-details-icon.png.
+5. To view a detailed description of a flaw and the remediation actions you can take to fix it, in the FLAWS IN MY CODE view, select View flaw details ide-flaw-details-icon.png.
 The Flaw Details tab opens.

-6. Alternatively, to open the Flaw Details tab from a flaw in a source code file, select an underlined line of code.
-Then, from the Show Code Actions menu vscode-show-code-actions-icon.png, under Quick Fix, select More Information.
+6. Alternatively, to open the Flaw Details tab from a flaw in a source code file, hover over a line of code with a red underline.
+Then, select Quick Fix and a CWE.
+You can also select a CWE from Show Code Actions vscode-show-code-actions-icon.png.

 Filter flaws